Alwolfram/DOM-Pig-game/README.md

 - BUT, if the player rolls a 1, all his ROUND score gets lost.
 After that, it's the next player's turn
 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

+.
+.
+A fun game that you'll enjoy!